 - 1. File a completed Application for Admission.
 This form should be accompanied by a \$30 nonrefundable application fee.
 Notification of acceptance is on a rolling basis.
 An application file is considered complete when all credentials have been received.
 Applicants are encouraged to apply early in the senior year of high school. - 2.
-Request that the high school send an official transcript of credits, including grade point average and rank in class.
-A 6 semester (end of the junior year) is the minimum requirement. - 3.
+Request that an official secondary or home school transcript (with a minimum of six semesters) be sent to SBU. - 3.
 Request the official transcript for any college work completed (including dual credit). - 4.
 Take the American College Test (ACT) or the Scholastic Aptitude Test (SAT) and have score reports sent to the Office of Admissions.
 SBU's ACT code is 2368; its SAT code is 6664.
 The Application for Admission may be submitted before taking the test.